StephHjar/star-wars-trivia/README.md

 - All trivia questions were written by the developer.
 Answers were verified for accuracy on [Wookieepedia](https://starwars.fandom.com/wiki/Main_Page)
 - The README structure and suggested content was from [Code Institute's Love Maths README template](https://github.com/Code-Institute-Solutions/readme-love-maths/blob/master/README.md).
+- This article [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/) was used for tips on how to make a full-page background image responsive.

 ### Media